Klipper3d/klipper/docs/Debugging.md

 ```

 and compile the firmware for an AVR atmega644p, disable the AVR
-watchdog timer, set the MCU frequency to 20000000, and set the serial
+watchdog timer, and set the MCU frequency to 20000000.
+Then one can
-baud rate to 115200.
-Then one can compile Klipper (run `make`) and
-then start the simulation with:
+compile Klipper (run `make`) and then start the simulation with:

 ```
-PYTHONPATH=/path/to/simulavr/src/python/ ./scripts/avrsim.py -m atmega644 -s 20000000 -b 115200 out/klipper.elf
+PYTHONPATH=/path/to/simulavr/src/python/ ./scripts/avrsim.py -m atmega644 -s 20000000 -b 250000 out/klipper.elf
 ```

 It may be necessary to create a python virtual environment to run